 Avoid going in the sauna for at least a month after the surgery, and take things slow in the following period.

 Between 1-3 Months

-35- Hair Shedding in the Recipient Area (for 2 months)
+35- You Will Experience Hair Shedding in the Recipient Area (for 2 months)

-During hair transplantation, we don’t plant individual “hairs”; we plant hair follicles that are capable of shedding and then growing new hair.
-So, the planted hair follicles on the recipient area are likely to shed for the first 2 months after your hair transplant and you don’t need to worry unless the hair loss is excessive.
+During hair transplantation, we don’t plant individual “hairs”; we plant hair follicles capable of shedding and growing new hair.
+So, the implanted hair follicles on the recipient area are likely to shed for the first 2 months after your hair transplant, and you don’t need to worry unless the hair loss is excessive.

 If so, consult with your physician.

-36- Visible New Hair Growth (after 3 months)
+36- New Hair Growth Will Be Visible (after 3 months)

 New hair growth will not happen during the first 3 months prior to your surgery; as the hair follicles take their time to adjust to the change and slowly heal during this time.
 However, after three months you’ll likely see new hair growth in the recipient area, which is great news.